madhav07-coder/Snake-Terminal-Game-c-/README.md

 - In multiplayer mode, the game ends if either snake collides with itself, the wall, or the opponent.

 ## 🎯 Conclusion
-This C++ Snake game provides an interactive console-based gaming experience with multiple modes and difficulty levels.
-It serves as an excellent project for learning object-oriented programming and handling real-time user input in C++.
+This C++ Snake game provides an interactive terminal-based gaming experience with multiple modes and difficulty levels with single player and multiplayer playing options.

 ---